amxra/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+    Class compoenents make it possible to use react lifecycle.

 - [ ] Name three lifecycle methods and their purposes.

+    ComponentWillUnmount - This is used initate and action/side-effect just fore a component is unmounted/destroyed.

+    ComponentDidMount - Used to initiate an action/side-effect just after initial rendering of a component

+    ComponentDidUpdate - This is uded to initiate an action/side-effect just after an update has occured on a component.

 - [ ] What is the purpose of a custom hook?

+    Custom hook is used to organise stateful logic inside our components into reusable isolated units.

 - [ ] Why is it important to test our apps?

+    minimizes the risk of bugs finding thier way into production code

 ## Project Set Up